When can an employer require an employee to take annual leave under the Holidays Act?

 The legal issue determined by the Employment Court was whether this direction was compliant with the Holidays Act.
 Specifically, whether CHH could lawfully require employees to take annual leave during the Lockdown.

 Under section 18(3) of the Holidays Act, when annual holidays are to be taken by the employee is to be agreed between the employer and employee.
-Section 19(1) states that an employer may require an employee to take the annual holiday, if the parties are unable to reach agreement under section 18(3) as to when the employee will take their annual holiday.
+Section 19(1) states that an employer may require an employee to take the annual holiday, if the parties are unable to reach agreement under sect5ion 18(3) as to when the employee will take their annual holiday.
 Section 19(2) requires that an employer must give the employee not less than 14 days’ notice to take the annual holiday.

 The employer and employee/union positions